JiivaDurai/JiivaDurai/README.md

 - **OpenAI and BigQuery Integration**: Developing a system to generate and run optimized SQL queries, enhance marketing analytics, and automate data retrieval and schema management.
 - **Chatbot API for SQL Analytics**: Building a Google-level advanced mechanism to interact with SQL databases via a chat interface, aiming to make analytics more accessible.

+- **EduCrag_ChatGPT**

+    EduCrag_ChatGPT is a personal initiative aimed at revolutionizing the way students access and interact with educational content.
+This project leverages advanced AI-driven automation and state-of-the-art web scraping     technologies to provide tailored educational resources.
+The goal is to simplify the learning process, making educational content more accessible and engaging for students worldwide.

+  **Key Features**:
+  - **AI-Driven Interactions**: Utilize AI to facilitate interactive learning experiences.
+  - **Advanced Web Scraping**: Employ cutting-edge scraping tools to gather and process educational materials from diverse web sources.
+  - **Customization and Personalization**: Offer personalized learning pathways based on individual student needs and preferences.

 ## 📚 Continuous Learning

 I am constantly exploring new technologies and trends in AI and cloud computing, currently enriching my Java knowledge for new professional challenges.